IO-Industrial/superflash/README.md

 This is intended to be a universal flash loader utility for embedded SOCs and MCUs.

+Current status:
-It is currently a work in progress, and if you are looking for a flash utility, the utility is not currently functional.
+This is currently a work in progress, and if you are looking for a flash utility, the utility is currently non-functional.

 ## Roadmap: